frc4451/garagedocs/source/badges/1/wpilib.rst

 It is recommended that you install WPILib on your personal computer in order to contribute from home.
 We will discuss robots-at-home later in Badge 1.

 https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html

+We will follow the WPILib documentation for additional context to lessons learned.
+Make sure you are capable of navigating the WPILib documentation.